-Table 7.
+Table 8.
 CIFS (Windows platforms) primary volumes: fields, required actions, and notes

-Field name Required action Special notes Server type In the Server type list, select the server type.
+Field name Required action Special notes Server type In the Server type list, select CIFS (Windows platform).
 Server In the Server text box, enter the fully qualified name of the server where the volume is available for mounting.
 Connect as In the Connect as text box, enter the logon ID that is used to connect and mount the defined volume.
 Password In the Password text box, enter the password that is used to connect and mount the defined volume.
 Volume In the Volume text box, enter the name or names of the volume to be mounted.
+Initial directory In the Initial directory text box, enter the name of the initial directory from which the harvest must begin.
+With this feature, you can select a volume further down the directory tree rather than selecting an entire volume.

-Table 7.
+Table 8.
 CIFS (Windows platforms) primary volumes: fields, required actions, and notes (continued)

-Field name Required action Special notes Initial directory In the Initial directory text box, enter the name of the initial directory from which the harvest must begin.
-With this feature, you can select a volume further down the directory tree rather than selecting an entire volume.
-Index options Select either or both of the Index options check boxes.
+Field name Required action Special notes Index options Select either or both of the Index options check boxes.
 Include system metadata for data objects within containers.
 Include content tagging and full-text index.
 These options are selected by default.
 Validation To validate volume accessibility, select Validation .
 When selected (the default state), IBM StoredIQ Platform tests to see whether the volume can be accessed.
 Include directories In Include directories , specify a regular expression for included directories for each harvest (if it was specified).
 These directories are defined as sets of "first node" directories, relative to the specified (or implied) starting directory, that is considered part of the logical volume.
 Start directory In Start directory , designate a start directory for the harvest.
 The start directory involves volume partitioning to break up a large volume.
 If an initial directory is defined, the start directory must be underneath the initial directory.
-For example, in the case of directories E-H, E would be the start directory and H would be the end directory.
+In the case of directories E-H, E is the start directory and H is the end directory.
 End directory In End directory , determine the end directory for the harvest.
 The end directory is also part of volume partitioning and is the last directory harvested.
-Access Times In Access times, select one of these options: • Reset access times but do not synchronize them.
-(This setting is the default setting.) • Do not reset or synchronize access times. • Reset and synchronize access times on incremental harvests.
+Access Times In Access times, select one of these options: Reset access times but do not synchronize them.
+(This setting is the default setting.)
+Do not reset or synchronize access times.
+Reset and synchronize access times on incremental harvests.

-Table 7.
+Table 8.
 CIFS (Windows platforms) primary volumes: fields, required actions, and notes (continued)